John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 The Gibson SG originally came to market as the Les Paul after the initial design of the Les Paul suffered from falling sales.
 That guitar was redesigned, however, and the SG continued on under its own name.
-The imaginatively named guitar (SG stands for Solid Guitar) sold from 1961 (the first two of which under the Les Paul name) until present day, and remains a popular guitar.
+The imaginatively named guitar (SG stands for solid guitar) sold from 1961 (the first two of which under the Les Paul name) until the present and remains a popular guitar.

 The ease of play and simplicity of design of the SG makes it one of the more emulated guitars on the market (though not nearly as much as the Strat or Les Paul), and it has been used in many genres.

-Many of the guitarists mentioned in this hub have played an SG, as well as Angus Young, and Frank Zappa.
+Many of the guitarists mentioned in this article have played an SG, as well as Angus Young and Frank Zappa.

 8. Gibson Firebird